sad tales: women with ibs-d page twenty-one

 Mentally, this is so challenging.
 I can't count how many times I've been driving and just need to go to the loo, the times people start a long conversation and all I can think of is how I need to get to the loo.
 The times I've bought a nice outfit, only to try it on and I look five months pregnant.

 I've had at least five doctors since being diagnosed.
 They have varied - one was extremely knowledgeable and a real help, but the last one upset me the most, saying it was psychological - yes, I've changed jobs, planned a wedding and had a relative die in the last 12 months, but what about the years before that?
-I came home crying; I wish I had had Sophie's blog to show him.
+I came home crying; I wish I had had this website to show him.

 Love-life - well you all know how sexy you feel when you're constipated and bloated!
 I've been lucky as my husband is very understanding, he makes my hot water bottles and lends a sympathetic ear.
 But last night we couldn't got to the pub because I was so bloated from constipation (and therefore uncomfortable), so it has a knock-on effect on our social life.